Last Updated: January 4, 2022

 Headquartered in California, cord-cutters’ favorite among over-the-top video service providers is Netflix.
 A 2018 study from eMarketer showed that 64.5% of US digital video viewers watch Netflix at least once per month.

 Another research showed that Netflix ranks second among OTT video services with 171.6 million worldwide viewers in 2020.
 First place went to Google’s YouTube that even in 2018 had approximately 192 million viewers – and that’s only in the US!

 Other OTT video service providers with a considerably high number of US viewers include Amazon (88.7 million), and Hulu (55 million).
-So, based on these, as well as other subscription video on demand statistics, the market forecast is that the number of SVoD subscribers in the US will reach 208 million by 2023.
+So, based on these, as well as another subscription video-on-demand statistics, the market forecast is that the number of SVoD subscribers in the US will reach 208 million by 2023.